-- 1. The provisions of the Guide to Safe Scouting apply to Eagle Scout service projects, as well as travel to and from those service projects. - 2.
-As part of the Guide to Safe Scouting, the BSA publishes Age Guidelines for Tool Use and Work at Elevations or Excavations. - 3.
-Occoneechee Council requires that every Eagle Scout candidate familiarize himself with these guidelines before engaging in any of the activities listed in this document. - 4.
-These guidelines are updated quarterly and available at www.scouting.org.
-A copy of the guidelines is included in this guide. - 5.
-Scouting activities may not include activities for youth that, by law, are prohibited in the workplace.
+1. The provisions of the Guide to Safe Scouting apply to Eagle Scout service projects, as well as travel to and from those service projects.

+2. As part of the Guide to Safe Scouting, the BSA publishes Age Guidelines for Tool Use and Work at Elevations or Excavations.

+3. Occoneechee Council requires that every Eagle Scout candidate familiarize themselves with these guidelines before engaging in any of the activities listed in this document.

+4. These guidelines are updated periodically.
+A copy of the guidelines is included in this guide.

+5. Scouting activities may not include activities for youth that, by law, are prohibited in the workplace.
 It is important to obey restrictions manufacturers impose or suggest for the use of their tools or other products, or potentially hazardous chemicals such as paints, stains, lacquers, etc.